 Twenty four bit encoded interrupt indicator.
 Each channel's interrupt is encoded into 3 bits for receive, transmit, and status.
-Bit [10:8] represent channel 0 and go up to channel 3 with bits [19:17].
+Bit [10:8] represent channel 0 and channel 1 with bits [13:11].
 The 3 bit encoding and their priority order are shown below in Table 5.
-The Timer and MPIO interrupts are for the device and therefore they exist within channel 0 space and not in other channel interrupt.
+The Timer and MPIO interrupts are for the device and therefore they exist within channel 0 only.